grumpypenny/sentiment-analysis-and-music-generation/README.md

 - Much of our code is based on these [course notes](https://www.cs.toronto.edu/~lczhang/360/) by Lisa Zhang, 2019
     - full URL: https://www.cs.toronto.edu/~lczhang/360/
-- The [abcMIDI package](http://abc.sourceforge.net/abcMIDI/original/) is used conver the ABC file into a MIDI file, written by James Allwright, supported by Seymour Shlien, 2006
+- The [abcMIDI package](http://abc.sourceforge.net/abcMIDI/original/) is used convert the ABC file into a MIDI file, written by James Allwright, supported by Seymour Shlien, 2006
     - full URL: http://abc.sourceforge.net/abcMIDI/original/
 - The ABC files we used for training can be found [Here](https://abcnotation.com/tunes)
     - full URL: https://abcnotation.com/tunes